MicrosoftDocs/data-api-builder-docs/data-api-builder/local-authentication.md

 > [!NOTE]
 > As noted in [Static Web Apps documentation](/azure/static-web-apps/user-information?tabs=javascript), the `X-MS-CLIENT-PRINCIPAL` header does not contain the `claims` array.

 In order to be passed with the `X-MS-CLIENT-PRINCIPAL` header, the JSON payload must be Base64-encoded.
 You can use any online or offline tool to do that.
 One such tool is [DevToys](https://github.com/veler/DevToys).
-A sample Base64 encoded payload that represents the JSON previously referenced:
+A sample Base64-encoded payload that represents the JSON previously referenced:

 ```text
 eyAgCiAgImlkZW50aXR5UHJvdmlkZXIiOiAidGVzdCIsCiAgInVzZXJJZCI6ICIxMjM0NSIsCiAgInVzZXJEZXRhaWxzIjogImpvaG5AY29udG9zby5jb20iLAogICJ1c2VyUm9sZXMiOiBbImF1dGhvciIsICJlZGl0b3IiXQp9